MBalszun/mart-common/README.md

   Contains c++14/c++17 types that are missing in the standard library shipped with gcc 4.8 / 4.9 which we have to use at the moment.
 They are designed to be an exact drop in replaccement for the standard types and once the compiler is upgraded they can directly be replaced

 - experimental
-  Contains new feature, classes, functions, whose interface might change at any point in the future
+  Contains new features, classes and functions, whose interface might change at any point in the future

 ### Contributing